swch/strivve-docs/src/pages/resources/cryptography/index.md

 ![CardSavr Protected Data Flow](/images/CardSavrDataFlow.jpg "CardSavr Protected Data Flow")

+#### API Session Secret Key

+All encryption an signing in in CardSavr is done using a symmetric shared 256 bit key know as the API Session Secret Key.
+See [API Session Keys](#sessionkeys) for information on the API Session Secret Key lifecycle.

 #### Decryption

 All responses from CardSavr are encrypted by the method described in encryption.
 To decrypt a response, follow the procedure below:

-1. Convert the shared API session secret key from base64 into binary

-2. Separate tuple string into encrypted body and initialization vector (IV) components (as separated by the '$' delimiter)
+1. Parse API response JSON body.encryptedBody parameter tuple string (Base64-Encrypted-JSON-Body$Base64-IV) into encrypted body component and initialization vector (IV) components (as separated by the '$' delimiter)

-3. Convert the base64-encoded JSON body into binary
+2. Convert the Base64-Encrypted-JSON-Body into binary

-4. Convert the base64-encoded IV into binary
+3. Convert the Base64-IV into binary

-5. Create cipher from the AES-256-CBC algorithm, binary shared API session secret key (from step 1), and decoded IV (from step 4)
+4. Create cipher from the AES-256-CBC algorithm, using binary shared API Session Secret Key and decoded IV (from step 3)

-6. Decrypt decoded body (from step 3) using the cipher from step 5
+5. Decrypt decoded binary body (from step 2) using the cipher from step 4

 ##### SDK Decryption Support